natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Here we outline the specific data used by the model.
 See the appendix for detailed information on data sources and pre-processing.
 For all raster inputs, the projection used should be defined, and the projection's linear units should be in meters.

-1. **Root restricting layer depth (required).** A GIS raster dataset with an average root restricting layer depth value for each cell.
-Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics.
-The root restricting layer depth values should be in millimeters.

- *Name*: File can be named anything, but no spaces in the name and less than 13 characters if an ESRI GRID.
-If a TIF or IMG, the name may be longer.

- *Format*: Standard GIS raster file (e.g., ESRI GRID, TIF or IMG), with an average root restricting layer depth in millimeters for each cell.

- *Sample data set*: \\InVEST\\Base_Data\\Freshwater\\depth_to_root_rest_layer

-2. **Precipitation (required)**.
+1. **Precipitation (required)**.
 A GIS raster dataset with a non-zero value for average annual precipitation for each cell.
 The precipitation values should be in millimeters.

  *Name*: File can be named anything, but no spaces in the name and less than 13 characters if an ESRI GRID.
 If a TIF or IMG, the name may be longer.